Pairs of Lie-type and large orbits of group actions on filtered modules. (A characteristic-free approach to finite determinacy.): Preparations

 \subsection{The relevant approximation theorems}

-The determinacy criteria of \ref{Sec.Finite.Determinacy.Poinwise.Lie.type}, \ref{Sec.Finite.Determinacy.Poinwise.weak.Lie.type} provide only an order-by-order solution to the condition $gz=z+w$, $g\in G$.
-However, in many cases these are implicit function equations, see \ref{Sec.Condition.z+w=gz.As.implicit.function.eq}.
-Then we can use fundamental approximation theorems, to achieve true solutions.
+The determinacy criteria of sections \ref{Sec.Finite.Determinacy.Poinwise.Lie.type}, \ref{Sec.Finite.Determinacy.Poinwise.weak.Lie.type} provide only an order-by-order solution to the condition $gz=z+w$, $g\in G$.
+However, in many cases these are implicit function equations, see section \ref{Sec.Condition.z+w=gz.As.implicit.function.eq}.
+Then we can use fundamental approximation theorems, to achieve ordinary solutions.
 We explain this in detail.